realjenius/realjenius.com/content/about.md

 Hello!
 My name is R.J.
 Lorimer, and I'm a professional software developer.

-I am currently working for [Ultimate Software](http://ultimatesoftware.com) as a technical lead for multiple projects.
+I am currently working for [Ultimate Software](http://ultimatesoftware.com) as a software architect for multiple projects.

 ### My History